 - Must have a minimum GPA of 2.000

 - Courses must have a grade of C or better to be accepted

 - At least two courses must be at the 400 level or above

-Those totally new to computer sciences will begin with two introductory courses, COMP SCI 200 Programming I OR COMP SCI 301 Introduction to Data Programming AND COMP SCI 300 Programming II, followed by four fundamental courses to complete the program.
+Those totally new to computer sciences will begin with two introductory courses, COMP SCI 200 Programming I OR COMP SCI 301 AND COMP SCI 300 Programming II, followed by four fundamental courses to complete the program.
 Those with a basic background to computer sciences will skip the introductory courses.
 Designed for the working professional, several courses are offered in the evening, off campus, each semester.